List of Canadian restaurant chains: Edo Japan

-Eggspectation

-Eggspectation is a restaurant chain originally focused on breakfast and brunch that started in Montreal in 1993.
-In Canada they have locations in Quebec, Ontario, and British Columbia, and there are additional locations in the United States, Egypt, Pakistan, Qatar, and United Arab Emirates.
+Based in Calgary, Alberta, Edo Japan is a quick-service restaurant that primarily sells Japanese food.

 Eggsquis

-Eggsquis is a midscale chain of restaurants in Quebec and Ontario, with 39 outlets as of 2018, mainly in Quebec.
+Eggsquis is a midscale chain of restaurants in Quebec and Ontario.
+As of 2018, there are 39 outlets, which are primarily in Quebec.
 It specializes in egg dishes, from bacon and eggs to omelettes.
 The first Eggsquis restaurant was opened by Elias Stergiou in Sherbrooke, in 1995.
-In 2010 the owners of the restaurant chain Chez Cora took Eggsquis to court, claiming that some of the dishes at its Mascouche location had been copied from Cora's, including the names of the dishes.
+In 2010, the owners of the restaurant chain Chez Cora took Eggsquis to court, claiming that some of the dishes at its Mascouche location had been copied from Cora's, including the names of the dishes.